rabinah1/Micro-Machines/README.md

 ## General information

 This program is a simple racing game inspired by the Micro Machines -game.
 This is a school project that I did during a course "C++ Programming" in a group of four people.
-My part of the project was to implement the file "Functions.cpp" (except for the function "EditorWindow" that I did not implement) and I also wrote a major part of the file "Main.cpp".
+My part of the project was to write the file "Functions.cpp" (except for the function "EditorWindow" that I did not implement) and I also wrote a major part of the file "Main.cpp".
+I did not contribute to the implementation of the physics engine of the game.
 All members of our group contributed quite equally to this project.

 ## Requirements for using the program